kmishra9/SSC/README.md

     AI   - https://goo.gl/swjyLz
     Hog  - https://goo.gl/ZjSfz9

-    Note: For projects using OK, run with --local flag; "python3 ok --local"
+    Note: For projects using OK, run ending with the --no-browser flag; "python3 ok --no-browser"

     Solutions will be posted on Piazza